 How should you approach washing your house?
 The answer is more complex than you might think.
-Soft washing and pressure washing are the two primary methods for cleaning surfaces on your property, but they are very different in scope.
+Soft washing and pressure washing are the two primary methods for cleaning exterior surfaces, but they differ greatly in scope.
 While they are both placed in the “power washing” category, it’s important to know when to use each method.

 For example, if you are using high pressure to remove general surface contaminants, you may run the risk of structurally compromising that surface.
 Conversely, a soft wash may not thoroughly clean the surface if the proper detergents are not utilized.

-There is a clear separation between a pressure wash and a soft wash, and the scenarios for which each lends themselves can greatly differ.
+There is a clear separation when differentiating soft washing vs pressure washing, and the scenarios for which each lends themselves can greatly differ.
 Our goal is to ensure you understand your options and which process caters to the surface that is being cleaned.

 What is Pressure Washing?